 \[a (b + c) = 1 / (b + c).\]

-A naive translation into English would be “a times b plus c equals one over b plus c”.
-But this sentence loses the groupings, so it would likely be wrongly interpreted as
+A naive translation into English would lose the groupings imposed by the parentheses: “a times b plus c equals one over b plus c”.
+Indeed, this sentence erroneous translation indicates a different equation:

 \[ab + c = 1/b + c.\]

-Thus, the speaker must be careful to include the groupings.
-A more precise translation is “a times the sum of b plus c equals one over the sum of b plus c”.
+This example illustrates how a speaker must be careful to indicate the groupings in their speech.
+It is not self-evident how to do this and the remainder of this document describes how to translate specific mathematical expressions into English.
+For this example, a precise translation is “a times the sum of b plus c equals one over the sum of b plus c”.

 Math to English Translation Recipes